 After several years of decline, the use of smokeless tobacco among middle and high school males is again on the increase, according to a 2012 report of the U.S. Surgeon General and recent surveys conducted by the Ohio Department of Health.
 Unfortunately, usage in Ohio as reported in the surveys is significantly higher than nationally.

 The ODA offers a program to help educate Ohioans on the risks of using smokeless tobacco.
 While geared to youth, the Operation TACTIC (Teens Against Chewing Tobacco in the Community) program is a good resource for all ages.

-- Click here for tips to reduce smokeless tobacco use.
+- Tips to reduce smokeless tobacco use.

-- Click here for more statistics and facts on smokeless tobacco.
+- Statistics and facts on smokeless tobacco.

-The concept of smokeless tobacco as “harm reduction” or a safe alternative to smoking cigarettes is refuted by numerous reputable agencies and health professionals.
+- The concept of smokeless tobacco as “harm reduction” or a safe alternative to smoking cigarettes is refuted by numerous reputable agencies and health professionals.
 Read what others have to say.